nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Undo data modifications

 * Undo a modification that was previously made
-   1. Prerequisites: There needs to be modifications made to the clients' list.
+   1. Prerequisites: There needs to be modifications made to the client list.
    2. Test case: `undo` <br>
-      Expected: The previous modification done will be reverted and the application will display the previous version of the clients' list.
+      Expected: The previous modification done will be reverted and the application will display the previous version of the client list.
 * Undo a modification when there are none
    1. Prerequisites: No modifications were made since the start of the application or all modifications have been reverted.
    2. Test case: `undo` <br>